relztic/relztic/README.md

 # Hi, my name's Ariel! ✌🏾

 🧙🏾‍♂️ Senior Software Engineer with extensive experience since 2014—most recently in the Health Tech market, where I've gained a deep understanding of industry-specific requirements.
-Over the last decade, I've worked on both back-end and front-end projects, ranging from high-integrity data migrations to building polished web applications.
+Over the last decade, I've worked on both back-end and front-end projects, ranging from high-integrity data migrations to building scalable web applications.

 ⚡️ Whether I'm refactoring a legacy codebase or architecting a new system from scratch, I focus on building scalable solutions that meet specific client needs while optimizing for long-term performance.